nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/02-intro-to-ORMs.md

 Launch postgres, then using psql in a new terminal window/tab, `CREATE DATABASE sandcastledb;`
 HINT: don't forget the ";" at the end of the statement, and avoid capital letters.

 Next, a quick `sequelize init` at the root of your project will create the basic folder/files you'll need.
-The generated file structure should like something like this
+The generated file structure should look something like this

 ```
 ├── config